 This course introduces key Physics concepts including fluid mechanics; thermodynamics; electricity and magnetism; geometric optics; special relativity, quantum mechanics, and nuclear physics.
 The course employs an instructional approach that requires significant student independence and superior critical thinking skills.
 It is designed for students planning to major in science or engineering and it aims to develop and expand students' knowledge of physics.
-This course, in conjunction with the AP Physics 1 course, covers a full year of introductory college Physics and is designed to offer students the option of attempting successfully the AP 2 Physics examination.
+This course, in conjunction with the AP Physics 1 course, covers a full year of introductory college Physics and is designed to provide content necessary to take the AP 2 Physics examination.
 This course requires a summer project.